AAPOR Awards

 Nomination Criteria and Process

-The World Association for Public Opinion Research (WAPOR) and the American Association for Public Opinion Research (AAPOR) request submissions to be considered for the Janet A. Harkness Student Paper Award, as part of the program for WAPOR’s annual conference in 2022.
-This award is given in memory of Dr. Harkness, distinguished cross-cultural survey methodologist, who passed away in 2012.
+The World Association for Public Opinion Research (WAPOR) and the American Association for Public Opinion Research (AAPOR) request submissions to be considered for the Janet A. Harkness Student Paper Award.
+This award is given in memory of Dr. Harkness, a distinguished cross-cultural survey methodologist, who passed away in 2012.

 Eligibility: